ShujianQian/epic-artifact/README.md

 This site provides the artifacts needed to run the experiments described in the paper "Massively Parallel Multi-Versioned Transaction Processing" accepted at OSDI 2024.

-Please follows the three steps shown below: 1) Setup (virtual machine) server, 2) Prepare server for the experiments, and 3) Run experiments on server.
+Please follow the four steps shown below: 1) Setup (virtual machine) server, 2) Prepare server for the experiments, 3) Run experiments on server, 4) Process the experiment outputs to generate figures.

-## 1. Setup (virtual machine) server
+## 1. Setup (Virtual Machine) Server

 1. Use your browser to access [FluidStack](https://console.fluidstack.io) and then login in with the credentials provided on the hotcrp website.
 Click on the "Virtual Machines" tab to create a virtual machine.